MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/category-view-report.md

 As shown in the image below, there were 39 unique learners enrolled on the portal in June.
 ![Healthcare Graph](../../media/image%2866%29.png)

-### Top Courses by registration and courses with no enrollments
+### Top courses by registration and courses with no enrollments

 This section provides a breakdown of the popular courses under a category.
 ![No courses with zero enrollments](../../media/image%2867%29.png)